yiisoft/yii-middleware/README.md

 ### `ForceSecureConnection`

-Redirects insecure requests from HTTP to HTTPS, and adds headers necessary to enhance security policy.
+Redirects insecure requests from HTTP to HTTPS, and adds headers necessary to enhance the security policy.

 ```php
 use Yiisoft\Yii\Middleware\ForceSecureConnection;